sketchplugins/plugin-directory/README.md

 - [Fake News](https://github.com/JasonBernert/fake-news-sketchplugin), by The Washington Post: Auto-populate Washington Post news content
 - [Sketch Measure](https://github.com/utom/sketch-measure), by utom: Make it a fun to create spec for developers and teammates!
 Automatically generating html page with one click, inspect all the design details including CSS Styles on it offline.
 - [Sketch Copy Paste Layout Settings](https://github.com/francisvega/sketch-copy-paste-layout-settings), by Francis: Copy layout settings from one artboard and paste into multiples artboards.
-- [Sort Selected Layers](https://github.com/ludovic-loridan/sketch-sort-selected-layers), by Ludovic Loridan: A handy plugin to sort layers or artboards by Y or by X position.
-- [Sketch Variables](https://github.com/murilo-campaner/sketch-variables-plugin), by murilo_campaner: Create text variables inside sketch to use file as template